Ensurge successfully completed first phase of building Multi-Layered Batteries of its Rechargeable Solid-State Lithium Microbattery

 Other customers and technology partners will receive batteries for testing for the current version of the multilayer solid-state battery over the coming weeks.

-Click https://youtu.be/6Sc7SZFVRmc to see a video demonstration of Ensurge’s multilayer core-sell stacking functionality using surface-mounted microbatteries that have been assembled onto demonstration boards.
+Click here to see a video demonstration of Ensurge’s multilayer core-sell stacking functionality using surface-mounted microbatteries that have been assembled onto demonstration boards.

 About Ensurge Micropower